MahinSharda/Javascript/README.md

 ## Topics Covered

-- Variables and their types
+- Variables and their type
 - Strict mode and basic operations
 - Data types and type checking